ZMHarb/Passlist/README.md

 # Passlist

-A study says that 59% of person use their names and birth date as password.
+A study shows that 59% of people use their names and birth dates as passwords.
-This tool generates a wordlist based on given personal information about a person.
+This tool generates a wordlist based on given personal information about the person.

+Furthermore, we will be releasing new features regarding this tool !!

 ## Installation